Baa Atoll Maldives Travel Guide: UNESCO Biosphere Reserve, Manta Rays, and Luxury Island Experiences

 Luxury overwater villa in Baa Atoll Maldives featuring a private pool and a water slide into the turquoise ocean at Soneva Fushi resort.

-Baa Atoll Maldives is home to some of the most environmentally conscious luxury resorts in the world.
-Renowned properties such as Soneva Fushi, Milaidhoo Maldives, Four Seasons Landaa Giraavaru, Amilla Maldives, and Vakkaru Maldives combine barefoot luxury with sustainability.
+Baa Atoll Maldives boasts of some of the most environmentally friendly luxury resorts across the globe.
+The famous resorts, including Soneva Fushi, Milaidhoo Maldives, Four Seasons Landaa Giraavaru, Amilla Maldives, and Vakkaru Maldives, are based on the combination of barefoot luxury and sustainability.

 Budget Guesthouses and Local Stays